DanielSnor/Zpravobot.news/DOCS/settings.md

 ### USER_INSTANCE - string
 If someone is mentioned in the original post from Nitter or X/Twitter, it is usually as *@someone*, which is pretty enough there, but on Mastodon, it isn't as clients expect *@username@userserver*.
-USER_INSTANCE contains the name of the user server, and if the script proceeding finds @someone's username, it will change it from @username to @username@userserver.
+USER_INSTANCE contains the name of the user server, and if the script proceeding finds @someone's username, it will change it from *@username* to expected *@username@userserver*.
 Initially, it is for Twitter; I can imagine using it, i.e. for Instagram.

 Example:
 ```